Spiritual-Entanglement/rumc-snsg/Revelation/Notes/02-Rev-Introduction-Notes.md

 The Jewish and Christian extra-biblical, apocalyptic books normally date between 200 BC and 200 AD, and the genre gets its name from the Greek 'apocalypsis' which means 'revelation.'

-The meaning is to reveal something that exists, but was hidden.
+The meaning is to reveal something that exists, but was previously hidden.

 Revelation shares many similarities with these extra biblical apocalyptic books.
 Apocalyptic:
-- symbolism and visions
+- symbolism to represent commonly understood things and concepts
+- visions of various kinds like: unrealistic realities or futures.
 - angelic beings as mediators of the revelation
 - bizarre imagery.
 - the expectation of divine judgement